-The Content Server core does not provide a search engine but it does provide an interface to Verity, a third-party search engine.
+The Content Server core does not provide a search engine but it does provide interfaces to the Verity and Lucene third-party search engines.
+(The Verity search engine can be optionally installed, while the Lucene search engine ships fully integrated with Content Server.)
 For information about using the search engine on either your management system or your delivery system, see the Content Server Administrator's Guide.